nicoboyce/nicoboycedotcom/gear.md

 I primarily use a pair of Nikon DLSRs, specifically the D3300 and the D300S.
 For me it often makes sense to be a bit behind the curve.
 If you always use the latest and greatest then photography can be very expensive indeed.
 For now, it's skill and time rather than gear which limits my photography!

-*An aside: When I do upgrade from my D3300, I could get something like a D7200 (which is only a year newer and has the same sensor) or a  D500 (barely newer than the D7200 but a lot more expensive) or I guess switch systems and get all new glass and a full-frame DSLR (still old tech) or a mid-range mirrorless like the Sony A7?
-I'm really not sure at this stage.
-I like the look of the OM-1 II but how futureproof is it?
-The Sony A9 III is mindblowing in specs but also price.*

 These are equipped with a range of Nikkor lenses.
 Most of my shots I use the Nikon AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED VR and I'll also carry an 18-55mm.
 The telezoom has a Hoya rotating polarising filter on the end.

 ![Nico in the wild.](/public/img/snap.jpg)